 This is pretty straightforward and earns money when music is performed publicly through broadcast on television, radio and TV.

 Songwriters, artists and record companies earn money through other royalties when music is used in mobile ringtones, streaming, stage productions, print music, toys and other novelty items.
-So every time a Justin Bieber fan buys a new all-dancing all-singing action figure, you could be earning some cash.
+So every time a Justin Bieber fan buys a new all-dancing all-singing action figure, those who have bought his royalties will be earning some cash.